 The sight of dust-red elephants wallowing, rolling, and spraying each other with the midnight blue waters of the palm-shaded Galana River is one of the most evocative images in Africa.

-This, along with the 300 kilometers long Yatta Plateau, the longest lava flow in the world, make for an adventure unlike any other in the Tsavo East.
-The park forms the largest protected area in Kenya and is home to most of the larger mammals, vast herds of dust –red elephant, Rhino, buffalo, lion, leopard, pods of hippo, crocodile, waterbucks, lesser Kudu, gerenuk, and the prolific birdlife features 500 recorded species.
+This, along with the 300-kilometer-long Yatta Plateau, the most extended lava flow in the world, makes for an adventure unlike any other in the Tsavo East.
+The park forms the largest protected area in Kenya.
+It is home to most of the larger mammals, vast herds of dust—red elephant, Rhino, Buffalo, lion, leopard, pods of hippo, crocodile, waterbucks, lesser Kudu, and gerenuk—and prolific birdlife featuring 500 recorded species.

 Key features